dnadella787/Argparse-for-CPP/README.md

 An argparse implementation written in C++.
 This version is meant to use more object oriented design to do the parsing.
+Includes a test module that checks for proper behavior.
+The test module uses CMake with googletest to run.

-Currently working on adding unit tests and functionality for negative numbers and variability of number of args for a flag.
+Currently working on adding functionality for negative numbers and variability of number of args for a flag.

 There is an argument class that is similar to the python add_argument method except that each argument must be initialized as an argument object first and then added to the parser object.

-Important Notes:
-To create a positional argument you must set the nargs to be 0 (which it is by default) and add the name of the positional argument via set_flags().
-You must also set the action to be STORE.
+To install, simply run:

+    sudo make install

+To run tests:

+    sudo make tests

+important to note that this will produce a "build" directry in run-tests which will have the test executable "./argparser" and all of the CMake dependencies.

+Functions and What They Do:

 Argument Class Functions: